-- Develop content knowledge on their assigned HOL sites and relate that knowledge in their classrooms.
+- Develop content knowledge on their assigned BLM sites and relate this knowledge in their classrooms.
 Content knowledge includes understanding BLM systems and human interaction within these systems.
 Content knowledge also includes first-hand knowledge of the historical/scientific context associated with the human/cultural interactions and the environmental systems within the TPL teachers assigned site.
-Special consideration will be given to content pertaining to climate, watersheds, invasive species, wild land fire, and energy. - Develop and use important teaching skills, such as critical thinking/ problem solving, communication, collaboration, and creativity. - Create a final project that will meet their needs as well as the needs of the assigned HOL site.
-The project will incorporate the content knowledge gained by the teacher and can be integrated into their classroom curriculum. - Understand the value of experiential learning and develop the skills necessary to bring experiential learning to the classroom. - Create video journals capturing their TPL experiences. - Develop grant writing skills to support experiential learning in their classrooms.
+Special consideration will begiven to content pertaining to BLM's national education themes. - Develop and use important teaching skills, such as critical thinking/ problem solving, communication, collaboration, and creativity. - Create a final project meeting their needs as well as the needs of the assigned BLM site.
+The project will incorporate the content knowledge gained by the teacher and can be integrated into their classroom curriculum. - Understand the value of experiential learning and develop the skills necessary to bring experiential learning to the classroom.

-• Engage in an online learning community with other TPL teachers to reflect on, analyze, and communicate their TPL experiences.
+- Develop grant writing skills to support experiential learning in their classrooms. - Engage in an online learning community with other TPL teachers to reflect on, analyze, and communicate their TPL experiences.